Book a STEM enrichment class or workshop at your facility

 Coding in Java

 For kids who want to try their hand at creating games, animations, and applications by writing code.
 Students will start with fundamental concepts using Scratch, an easy-to-understand, block-based, drag & drop coding language.
 Once kids are familiar with the basic concepts, we introduce Java, an industry standard language used in many of the applications running on your Android device, and in the 2nd best-selling video game of all time, Minecraft.

 Electronic Music Production

 All of the music you hear today on the radio or in the movies need electronic components.
 Whether or not you’ve played an instrument before, this class will introduce you to becoming the audio engineer.
-Lead by an expert teacher, students will work with a digital audio workstation using loops, samples, virtual instruments, and MIDI controllers, as their compositions start to come to life.
+Lead by an expert Empow Studios teacher, students will work with a digital audio workstation using loops, samples, virtual instruments, and MIDI controllers, as their compositions start to come to life.
 After students lay down their individual tracks, they’ll learn about mixing techniques including equalizers, panning, and filters, to augment their sounds and finalize their tunes.